KCisSICKnasty/SICKnasty-FO4/README.md

 **NOTE: If Discord is not allowing you to access this file for whatever reason, I'm told by users that the Nexus version works fine.
 I cannot verify this, however.**

 **NOTE: Rename any additional download folder to include "[No Delete]" in front of their names.
 This will prevent Wabbajack from deleting them when you update the list.
 This applies to any mod you've added to the list as well.**

-- Download Combat Drones here: https://storage.icestormng-mods.de/s/EGmEbj6mZ2EK3tY?path=%2F1.1%2FRelease
-- Drag the zip file into MO2 under "Factions" separator.
-Enable the mod & plugin.
-- Download all 4 of the Update files here (following the installation instructions in each file desciption as you download them): https://www.nexusmods.com/fallout4/mods/88357

-	**Optional Mods:**

-Included under the "-Optional Mods-" seperator are 3 mods explained below with links that further explain them.

-- Mutant Menagerie - Life Finds A Way - No Spider Patch *(if you're arachnophobic)*: https://www.nexusmods.com/fallout4/mods/85873?tab=description
-- Gamepad - Input *(for better controller support)*: https://www.nexusmods.com/fallout4/mods/76116
-- Ultra Wide Interface (21x9) *(for wide screen compatibility)*: https://www.nexusmods.com/fallout4/mods/65677

-All you have to do is double click the mod in MO2, navigate to the "Filetree" tab, hold the control key down while clicking each file that's hidden, and then select "Unhide".

 	**Post Installation Steps:**